 Documenting Ukraine: grants for professionals documenting the war in Ukraine

-You can win emergency support If you work on documentation projects that establish and preserve a factual record of the war through reporting, gathering published source material, collecting oral testimony as well as bringing meaning to events through artistic interpretation.
+You can win emergency support If you work on documentation projects that establish and preserve a factual record of the war through reporting, gathering published source material, collecting oral testimony, and bringing meaning to events through artistic interpretation.

 You can win a grant if you are:

-- A journalist who wants to continue the reporting
+- A journalist who continues to cover events in Ukraine

-- A filmmaker or visual artist who works on war-related projects
+- A filmmaker or artist working on war-related projects

-- An archive employee who works on documenting the impact of the war
+- An archives staff working to document the impact of war

 - Completed application form